Thorn Project Summary

 Brixton’s 100% owned Thorn Project hosts a district scale Triassic to Cretaceous volcanoplutonic complex and related sedimentary units with several styles of mineralization related to porphyry and epithermal environments.
 Targets include sediment hosted gold, high-grade silver-gold-lead-zinc-bearing diatreme-breccia zones, high sulphidation gold-silver-copper breccia-veins and dissemination porphyry copper-gold-silver.

-“Thorn Project” presented at Kamloops Exploration Group 2017 Annual Conference (click image to view full presentation).
+View our presentation: “Thorn Project”, originally presented at Kamloops Exploration Group 2017 Annual Conference.

 The 996 sq. km Thorn Project is located in the Sutlahine River area of northwestern British Columbia, Canada, approximately 105 km ENE from Juneau, AK.